holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 In service of your Role, you have the authority to impact and control your Role's Domains.

 You may also impact any Domain held by a Circle containing your Role and not further delegated, or any Domain such a Circle itself may impact.
-But if you believe your impact will be substantially difficult or expensive to undo, you need advance permission.
+But if you believe your impact will be substantially difficult or expensive to undo, you need to get permission.

 You may not exert control or cause a material impact on a Domain delegated to a Role or Circle that doesn't contain your Role, unless you get permission.
 Nor may you do so on a Domain owned by another sovereign entity without permission.